aquibyatoo/shopify-training/README.md

 #### Commands
 `npm start` or `yarn start`
 - Completes a Webpack build in **development** mode
+- Choose the partner account your store can be accessed in
 - deloy the initial build to the shopify
 - Webpack begins watching for file changes
-- Theme Kit begins watching for file changes in `dist/`
+- Shopify CLI begins watching for file changes in `dist/`
-- Theme Kit opens your development theme in your default browser
+- Shopify CLI provides you Localhost and store URL

 `npm run build` or `yarn build`
 - Completes a Webpack build in **production** mode

 `npm run deploy` or `yarn deploy`
 - Completes a Webpack build in **production** mode
-- Deploys and overwrites all theme files via Theme Kit
+- Deploys and overwrites all theme files via Shopify CLI

 `npm run eslint` or `yarn eslint`
 - Lint all JavaScript files in `src/js`